-Oil pulling is the act of swishing oil (usually sesame, sunflower, or coconut) in the mouth for up to 20 minutes and then spitting it out.
-As you work the oil, it sucks up bacteria, toxins, pus, and mucous.
+Oil pulling is the act of swishing oil, usually (sesame, sunflower, or coconut) in the mouth for up to 20 minutes and then spitting it out.
+As you work the oil, it sucks up the bacteria, toxins, pus, and mucous.
 It is considered an effective and safe alternative to mouthwash.
 Oil pulling is for everyone!
 You can also experience the health benefits of oil pulling if you are a child, pregnant, nursing, or with dental issues.
-Oil pulling is best done in the morning before eating breakfast.
+Oil pulling is actually best done in the morning before eating breakfast.

 Oil pulling finds its roots in Ayurvedic medicine which uses natural substances to clean and detoxify teeth and gums.
-Additionally, it whitens teeth naturally and makes gums pinker.
-Evidence shows that it is beneficial for gum health because certain oils may help fight bacteria in the mouth.
+Additionally, it whitens teeth naturally and makes gums Pinker.
+Evidence shows that it’s beneficial for gum health because certain oils may help fight bacteria in the mouth.

 While there is a lack of scientific studies on oil pulling, individuals have reported benefits such as helping with skin conditions, arthritis, tooth decay, gum disease, loose teeth, bleeding and receding gums, asthma, headaches, hormone imbalances, infections, liver problems, bad breath, and more.

-Even if we brush regularly, floss, and use antiseptic mouthwash, tooth decay and gum disease are major health problems.
-Data from the US Centers for Disease Control and Prevention shows that moderate gum disease is found in 40 percent of children over the age of 12 years; nine out of every ten people have tooth decay; and 33 percent of adults over the age of 65 have lost all of their natural teeth.
-The odds that you will have lost at least half of your teeth by this age are around 50 percent!
+Even if we brush regularly, floss, and use antiseptic mouthwash, toothpaste and gum disease are major health problems.
+Data from the US Centers for Disease Control and Prevention show that much gum disease is found in 40 percent of children over the age of twelve years; nine out of every ten people have tooth decay; and 33 percent of adults over the age of 65 have lost all their natural teeth.
+The odds that you will have lost all of your teeth by this age is around 50 percent!

 Teeth are meant to last a lifetime, but sometimes regular brushing is not enough.
-A study published in the Journal of Oral Health and Community Dentistry demonstrates that oil pulling is much more effective compared to other forms of oil hygiene.
+A study published in the Journal of Oral Health and Community Dentistry demonstrates that oil pulling is much more effective compared to other forms of oral hygiene.
 The subjects in the study had various rates of gum disease and plaque accumulation.
 They continued their normal oral hygiene practices, along with oil pulling for 45 days.
 At the end of the study, plaque formation and gingivitis was significantly reduced.
-Oil pulling has been shown to reduce plaque by 19-30 percent and gingivitis by 50-60 percent.
-These numbers are far higher than the reductions of plaque and gingivitis from mouthwash and toothbrushing.
-Oil pulling should not be used in place of tooth brushing, but it is a great aid in daily oral hygiene.
+Oil pulling has been shown to reduce plaque by 19 to 30 percent and gingivitis by 50 to 60 percent.
+These numbers are far higher than the reduction of plaque and gingivitis from mouthwash and toothbrushing.
+However, oil pulling should not be used in place of tooth brushing, but it is a great aid in daily oral hygiene.